LATINO BOOK REVIEW

 The American West and Colorado serve as the backdrop for this engrossing collection of tales about Latinx & native women preserving in the face of despair.
 The title story, Sabrina & Corina, revolves around a young woman doing

-the makeup on the body of a cousin for her wake Continue reading...
-4/8/29
+the makeup on the body of a cousin Continue reading...4/8/29

 Orlando and Other Stories | Norman Antonio Zelaya